General Guidelines: To apply for a Non-Immigrant Visa

 - R (alien in religious occupation)

 In some cases, a "reciprocity fee" may be required once the visa has been authorized, but before the visa can be issued.
 Reciprocity fees vary by visa type and the nationality of the applicant.
 This is based on what individual governments charge U.S. citizens for the equivalent visa.
 When applicable, the reciprocity fee is paid to the consular cashier following the interview.
 Mauritanian citizens are not required to pay any reciprocity fee.
 You may visit the Department of State's Reciprocity Fee Website to learn if your application requires a reciprocity fee.

 Documents needed for the visa application:

 - A passport valid for at least six months.

-- A receipt from BMCI bank for the non-refundable application fee in ouguiya (equivalent to $160 U.S. Dollars.)
+- A receipt for the non-refundable application fee.

 - A full frontal view color photograph against a white or off-white background is required.
 The photograph must be taken in the last six months and must measure 5 cm x 5 cm with the head centered in the frame and measuring 2.5 cm.
 Applicants must upload their photograph electronically onto the DS-160 form, they should bring one photo to the U.S. Embassy with the confirmation receipt from the DS-160 application.

-- Applicants may want to bring proof of ties to Mauritania through additional documents such as a recent bank statement.
+- Applicants may choose to bring proof of ties to Mauritania through additional documentation.
 The consular officer will determine if any additional proof is needed and other documents will only be considered if the officer requests them.
-The consular officer will only consider your personal financial resources and NOT any financial information from family members, business associates or friends, whether in the United States or Mauritania.

 - During the interview your ten index fingers will be scanned by an inkless device.
 For more information on biometric collection, please visit this site.